kraglesh/Moologic/Preplace/Implementation.md

 #### How this works

-Its really simple, if you can't read code just get off this page; bascsailly checks for all buildings, checks for their health and if they are breakable next tick, it queues an action to replace the object.
+Its really simple, if you can't read code just get off this page.
+Bascsailly checks for all buildings, checks for their health and if they are breakable next tick, it queues an action to replace the object.

 Inside the `handleTickUpdate` is where we will put our preplace; This loop can also be used for many other things.